Route Optimization APIs¶

 resulting load at each route step is lower than the matching value in

-for each metric.
+capacity for each metric.
 When using multiple components for

 amounts, it is recommended to put the most important/limiting metrics